hongnianwang/python-web-face-recognition/README.md

 #### Face API  setting

-Because this part is to call Baidu's API, you need to create a new AipFace, the code is as follows:
+You need to create a new AipFace, because this part is to call Baidu's API, the code is as follows:
 ```python
 from aip import AipFace